AgustinSRG/pmv-site/content/en/docs/Tutorials/06-navigating.md

  - The maximum number of items to load each page.
  - The size range of the thumbnails.
  - The number of items to try fit in a single row (may not be possible if the size of the thumbnails is too big or too small, try changing both until you get the sizes you like).
+ - The padding of the thumbnails
+ - The corner style of the thumbnails
+ - If you want to display or hide titles.

 ![Screenshot]({{< baseurl >}}images/en/page-config-modal.jpg)